k78ma/quartz/content/3A/MTE 321/Plane Stress Transformation.md

 $$
 These are called the plane-stress transformation equations.

-## Principle Stresses and Directions
+## Principal Stresses and Directions
 We can maximize $\sigma$ by differentiate the expression for $\sigma$ above and setting this equal to zero.
 This gives:
 $$
 \tan 2 \phi_{p}=\frac{2\tau_{xy}}{\sigma_{x}-\sigma_{y}}
 $$
 This gives the two principal directions associated with two *principal stresses*; one is the maximum normal stress, and one is the minimum.
-The angle between the principal direction is $90\degree$.
+The angle between the principal directions is $90\degree$.

 These principal stresses can be found with:
 $$